National Cemetery Administration

 Who Can Apply for a Headstone, Marker or Medallion?

-Under this rule, only the following individuals may apply for a headstone, marker or medallion:
+Under 38 CFR 38.600 (Definitions), only the following individuals may apply for a headstone, marker or medallion:

 Burial in a Private Cemetery

 VA Form 40-1330, Claim for Standard Government Headstone or Marker or VA Form 40-1330M, Claim for Government Medallion must be submitted by the next of kin, a person authorized in writing by the NOK, or a personal representative authorized in writing by the decedent, along with Veterans military discharge documents, to request a Government-provided headstone or marker.
 Do not send original documents, as they will not be returned.

 Ordering a Headstone or Marker in a National, Post, or State Veterans Cemetery

 When burial or memorialization is in a national, post, or state Veterans' cemetery, a headstone or marker will be ordered by the cemetery officials based on inscription information provided by the next of kin.